Chris Hemsworth: Charity

 In May 2020, Chris and his brother Liam were among the celebrities who read an installment of Roald Dahl's children's fantasy novel James and the Giant Peach in aid of the global-non profit charity Partners In Health, co-founded by Dahl's daughter Ophelia, which had been fighting COVID-19 in vulnerable areas.
+In October 2020, Hemsworth assisted in the reintroduction of Tasmanian devils to mainland Australia.

 Personal life

 Hemsworth began dating Spanish model and actress Elsa Pataky in early 2010, after meeting through their mutual representatives.
 They married in December 2010.
-The couple have a daughter, born in May 2012 and twin sons, born in March 2014.
+The couple have a daughter, India Rose, born in May 2012 and twin sons, born in March 2014.
 In 2015, the family moved from Los Angeles to Byron Bay, New South Wales, in his native Australia.
 Hemsworth speaks limited Spanish and Indonesian.

 Hemsworth's children train Brazilian jiu-jitsu under Thalison Soares, and he has regularly taken them to compete in national tournaments.

 Hemsworth was appointed a Member of the Order of Australia in the 2021 Queen's Birthday Honours.

 In episode five of his National Geographic documentary Limitless (2022), Hemsworth revealed that his maternal grandfather suffered from Alzheimer's disease.
-It was also revealed that Hemsworth himself has inherited two copies of the APOE4 gene, one from his mother and one from his father, which makes it eight to ten times likelier for him to eventually develop Alzheimer's disease than the general population.
+It was also revealed that Hemsworth himself has inherited two high-risk variant copies of the APOE4 gene, one from his mother and one from his father, which makes it eight to ten times likelier for him to eventually develop Alzheimer's disease than the general population.